James Shaw (New Zealand politician): Coalition Government, 2017–2020

-Supporting the Labour Government, 2020–2023
+Cooperation agreement, 2020–2023

+During the 2020 New Zealand general election, Shaw was re-elected on the Green Party list.
+He also contested the Wellington Central electorate, coming third place to Labour's Grant Robertson and National's Nicola Willis.

 Labour won an outright majority in the 2020 general election.
 Despite this, Labour and the Green Party agreed a "cooperation agreement" on 31 October 2020 that resulted in Shaw retaining the Climate Change portfolio and become Associate Minister for the Environment (Biodiversity).

 At the 2021 party annual general meeting Shaw was challenged for the co-leadership by Dunedin climate activist and software developer, James Cockle.
 Cockle stated his unhappiness with the progress the Greens were making during the Parliamentary term and wanted the Greens to become a "major party" and cease being seen as "Labour's little helper" as was the case under the current leadership.
 Shaw responded, stating he was "quietly confident" he would be re-elected by party members.
 Shaw was overwhelmingly re-elected, winning 116 delegate votes with just four to Cockle.

 In mid September 2021, Shaw attracted media attention after Prime Minister Ardern granted him and a team of nine diplomats spaces in the managed isolation and quarantine system to attend the upcoming 2021 United Nations Climate Change Conference summit in Glasgow.
 Shaw's planned trip to the Climate Change conference was criticised by National Party leader Judith Collins and ACT Party leader David Seymour for denying places to homeward bound New Zealanders seeking places in managed isolation.

 Shaw was not reconfirmed by Green Party delegates in the annual party co-leadership confirmation in July 2022, triggering a leadership election.
 Shaw stated Ardern had confirmed that he would retain his position as Climate Change Minister regardless of any potential change to his leadership.
 Two days after the confirmation vote, Shaw announced that he would put himself forward to continue in the leadership role.
 On 10 September, Shaw was re-elected as Green Party co-leader by 142 (97%) of the 145 eligible delegates at the party's annual general meeting.